CMSgov/bcda-app/API.md

 ### Environment
 The examples below include [cURL](https://curl.haxx.se/) commands, but may be followed using any tool that can make HTTP GET requests with headers, such as [Postman](https://www.getpostman.com/).

+### Encryption
+Details on the data encryption process, including decryption details, can be found in the [Encryption documentation](https://github.com/CMSgov/bcda-app/blob/master/ENCRYPTION.md).

 ## Examples
 Examples are shown as requests to the BCDA sandbox environment.